Field research in Tanzania. Intern in Rome. Service-learning in Costa Rica. Spanish immersion in Barcelona.

-Students must also complete a full-year of study at Marian University prior to studying abroad.
-Exceptions may be applicable for transfer students.
+- Students must complete a full year at Marian (Exceptions may be applicable for transfer students)

-Students on academic probation or disciplinary action are not eligible to study abroad.
+- Students on academic probation or with disciplinary action are not eligible to study abroad.

-At Marian University, students in the study abroad program will work one-on-one with the study abroad office to organize a study abroad experience into their undergraduate program.
-Students interested in studying abroad should speak with an academic advisor, attend information sessions and schedule an appointment with the study abroad director to begin planning their unique experience.
+Students in the study abroad program will work one-on-one with the Study Abroad Office to organize a study abroad experience that fits into their academic program.
+Students interested in studying abroad should meet with their academic advisor, attend information sessions and schedule an appointment with the Study Abroad Director to begin planning their unique experience abroad.

 Cost & Financial Aid

-At Marian University, students are able to apply their financial aid package to a semester abroad program.
-Summer programs are at the discretion of the Office of Financial Aid, and require enrollment in a minimum of 6 credit hours and program duration of at least one month.
-A list of scholarships are available, but it is up to the individual student to pursue availability and application.
-Marian University provides $500 in additional aid plus the potential of up to $500 in Friends of Study Abroad grant monies.
+At Marian, students are able to apply their financial aid package toward a semester abroad program.
+Summer programs are at the discretion of the Financial Aid Office, and require enrollment in a minimum of 6 credit hours and a program duration of at least 4 weeks.
+Students may be eligible to receive additional study abroad grants.
+Outside scholarships may be available, but it is the student's responsibility to pursue the application.
+Contact the Financial Aid office for more information at firstname.lastname@example.org or 920.923.7614.

 Comprehensive international health insurance is mandatory for all students.
 The cost of health insurance is included in all ISA programs.
 All other students will be enrolled in HTH Worldwide - Blanket Student Accident and Sickness Insurance.